 Torque Sensors Vs Cadence Sensors for Touring

 Another decision you’ll have to make when choosing an ebike for touring is the type of pedal assist sensors that the bike uses.
-The sensors measure your pedaling and signal to the motor when to engage and disengage.
+The sensors measure your pedaling and tell the motor when to engage and disengage.
+Generally, torque sensors are better than cadence sensors for bike touring.
+For more in-depth info, check out my guide to torque sensors vs cadence sensors.

 Torque Sensors